Sandra Gladney, Executive Director

 Community education students may register for a maximum of 8 credits per academic term.
 Credits earned through the Community Education Program are listed on a student’s permanent UO academic record.

 Distance Education’s online format provides both admitted and community education students the flexibility of completing course work outside the traditional classroom setting.
 Courses follow the academic term schedule.
-Delivery format and assessment methods vary by course; some courses have examinations that are administered by the Social Science Instructional Laboratories.
+Delivery format and assessment methods vary by course.

 Substance Abuse Prevention Program